Optimal pulse processing, pile-up decomposition and applications of silicon drift detectors at LCLS: ePixS Pixel Detectors: SDD Successors

 ePixS is a charge integrating pixel detector, providing only the total signal collected by each pixel in each FEL pulse.
 As a direct result, the pulse processing described in subsections~\ref{sec2c}~to~\ref{sec2e} is not applicable to ePixS.
-However, the photon pile-up fitting and decomposition are applicable, yielding similar results to those presented here for SDDs.

-Pixel detectors are position sensitive (by definition).
-With \num{100} pixels, ePixS effectively splits the incoming signal into \num{100} independent channels, increasing the benefits explained in subsection~\ref{sec4c4} for two channels.
-It allows measuring high detector count rates with limited photon pile-up in each pixel.
+However, with the same area as the single channel SDD presented here (\SI{25}{\milli\metre\squared}) and \num{100} independent pixels (i.e., position sensitive independent channels) with similar energy resolution, an ePixS detector can measure much higher photon rates with limited pile-up and similar spectroscopic performance, while being intrinsically position-sensitive.

-A single pixel performs similarly with an SDD; \num{100}~pixels allow acquisitions of global rates of $\lambda=178$~photons/pulse while allowing decomposition into single photons with $\approx\SI{99}{\percent}$ accuracy (error rate of \SI{1.019}{\percent}) and yielding their position.
+For the remaining pile-up, fitting and decomposition described in subsections~\ref{sec2f}~to~\ref{sec2k} are applicable, yielding similar results to those presented here for SDDs: \num{100}~pixels allow acquisitions of global rates of $\lambda \approx 178$~photons/pulse while allowing decomposition into single photons with $\approx\SI{99}{\percent}$ accuracy (error rate of \SI{1.05}{\percent}) and yielding their position.